Robert W. Vishny

 Robert Ward Vishny (born c.
 1959) is an American economist and is the Myron S. Scholes Distinguished Service Professor of Finance at the University of Chicago Booth School of Business.
 He was the Eric J. Gleacher Distinguished Service Professor of Finance at the University of Chicago Booth School of Business.
+He is one of the most-cited financial economists in the world, with over 200,000 citations on Google Scholar as of 2024.

 Education

 He received his A.B. with highest distinction (economics, mathematics, and philosophy) from the University of Michigan in 1981 and Ph.D.
 (Economics) from Massachusetts Institute of Technology in 1985.

 Academic career

-He is one of the prominent representatives of the school of behavioral finance.
+Robert Vishny is one of the prominent representatives of the school of behavioral finance.
 His research activities include: market for corporate control; corporate governance around the world; privatization and the role of government in the economy; behavior of institutional investors; behavior of stock prices; the economics of corruption and rent-seeking behavior.
-His research papers (many of them written jointly with Andrei Shleifer, Rafael La Porta and Josef Lakonishok) are among the most often cited research works in the field of economic sciences in recent years.
+His research papers (all of them written jointly with Andrei Shleifer, and many also with Rafael La Porta, Florencio Lopez-de-Silanes, and Shleifer, known as LLSV) have been extremely influential, especially on the topic of law and finance.
+He has also published multiple papers with Josef Lakonishok.

-He heads the NBER Program in Corporate Finance.
+From 1991 to 1998, Vishny headed the NBER Program in Corporate Finance.
 In 1994, he founded (along with Josef Lakonishok and Andrei Shleifer) LSV Asset Management (LSV), a quantitative value equity manager providing active management for institutional investors through the application of proprietary investment models based on the principles of behavioural finance.